 Full-time students study both compulsory modules and two options and write their dissertation across one year of study.

 Part-time students select one compulsory module and one option per year across two years and write their dissertation in their second year of study.

-You choose two options from those available in the Department of Theatre and Performance and the Department of English and Comparative Literature.
+You choose two options from those available in the Department of English and Creative Writing.

 This could include:

 The Genres and Aesthetics of Contemporary Black British Writing

 Literature of the Caribbean & its Diasporas